1,000+ Opportunities

 Advancing Kentucky One Grant at a Time 348 E. Main St. Lexington, KY 40507 Website made with love by

-Based on current listing details, eligibility includes: Nonprofits with 501(c)(3) status or government entities (state, county, city, public school districts) serving communities also served by Duke Energy.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits with 501(c)(3) status or government entities (state, county, city, public school districts) serving communities also served by Duke Energy.
+Confirm the full requirements in the official notice before applying.